maxjiang93/maxjiang93.github.io/index.md

 Prior to joining UC Berkeley, I got my Bachelor's degree from [Cornell University](https://www.cornell.edu/), as well as a joint degree from [Zhejiang University](http://www.zju.edu.cn/english/).

 ## News
 * <span style="color:red"> **New!** </span> Two papers accepted to CVPR 2020!
-Check out my paper on learning local implicit grid representation for 3D scenes, and adversarial texture optimization from RGB-D scans.
+Check out my papers on local implicit grid representations for 3D scenes, and adversarial texture optimization from RGB-D scans.
 * My recent paper on Deep Differentiable Simplex Layer has been accepted to ICCV 2019 conference!
 * I will be interning in [Machine Perception](https://ai.google/research/teams/perception/) @ [Google Research](https://ai.google/research/) in summer 2019 as a Ph.D research intern.
 * My work on Spherical CNNs on Unstructred Grids has been chosen for an oral presentation at the [AGU](https://fallmeeting.agu.org/2018/) (Americal Geophysics Union).